mithlesh4257/eslint-plugin-behance/README.md

 ## Supported Rules

-* Fill in provided rules here

-- `no-deprecated`: Allows you to blacklist any deprecated `import` statements or member expressions
+* `no-deprecated`: Allows you to blacklist any deprecated `import` statements or member expressions
+  * Options: this rule takes in two object arguments, whose property names are the deprecated items and property values are the suggested replacement items
+    * `imports`: deprecated libraries and their replacements
+    * `expressions`: deprecated member expressions and their replacements